What biochemical blood test is normal? table. Normal cholesterol value in women

 • musculoskeletal system.

-To obtain correct data, blood donation must be carried out, observing some important rules:
+To obtain correct data, blood donation must be carried out following some important rules:

-Since the norm of a biochemical blood test in women differs significantly from the norm in men, the gender of the patient is first determined by doctors.
+Since the norm of a biochemical blood test in women differs significantly from the norm in men, doctors first determine the gender of the patient.
 The same thing happens with age.

-This process is an analysis of the comparison of existing norms for certain indicators and the data obtained during the diagnostics.
+This process is an analysis of the comparison of existing standards for certain indicators and the data obtained during diagnostics.
 The analysis is carried out on a special form - a table containing all the indicators that are determined by the biochemical laboratory.

 A ready-made table with the results is provided to the patient, from which he can find out the ratio of his indicators to the norm.
-The decryption process, in general, occurs quite quickly: within 2-3 days.
-Also in today's world decryption can be done independently using special online platforms on the Internet.
+The decryption process generally occurs quite quickly: within 2-3 days.
+Also in the modern world decryption can be done independently using special online platforms on the Internet.

 If any indicators deviate from the norm, the doctor prescribes additional examinations to determine the most accurate diagnosis.

-Table for decoding a biochemical blood test in adults
+Interpretation table for biochemical blood tests in adults

 Indicator in the study Norm